oxTrust Administrative Graphical User Interface (GUI)#

 key attribute(s) is used to correlate a user if the user is found in more then one LDAP server.
 In this case, the two entries are joined.
 The source attributes specify which attributes will be pulled from the backend LDAP server.
 The backend server address, bind DN and other connection information is speciifed in the

 Source Backend LDAP Servers tab.
 More information on LDAP Syncronization can be found in the user management section of the documents.

 Configure Log Viewer / View Log File#

 This tool can be used to view file system logs.
 If you don't like to SSH, Log Viewer is your friend!
 Several common logs are preconfigured, or you can define new logs by specifying the path.

 This page provides basic information about the Gluu Server such as the hostname, IP address, free memory & disk space.
 The number of users in the backend is also available in this page.

 The certificate page provides summary information about your SSL and SAML certificates.
 Learn more about certificate management in the Gluu Server.

 If you deployed the Shibboleth SAML IDP or the Asimba SAML proxy during Gluu Server installation, you will see a link to manage inbound and outbound SAML requirements in the left hand navigation.
 Learn more about configuring and managing SAML in the SAML portion of the docs.

 The users tab allows the Gluu admin to perform various user management tasks like adding users, searching users, and importing users from a file.
-Learn more about managing users in the user management portion of the docs.
+Learn more about managing users in the user management portion of the documents.